pmean/build-website/text/14/05/short-course-consulting.md

 ---
-title: "PMean: Proposed outline for "How to Start and Run an Independent Statistical Consulting Business""
+title: "PMean: Proposed outline for How to Start and Run an Independent Statistical Consulting Business"
 author: "Steve Simon"
 source: "http://blog.pmean.com/short-course-consulting/"
 date: "2014-05-01"